Peach Fuzz vs Terminal Beard Hair Explained

 How Long Does It Take For Vellus Hair To Turn Terminal Beard?

-Starting from when you begin to get darker hairs, the process usually takes 3-12 months.
-And once they’ve turned terminal, they’re permanent as well.
+Starting from when you begin to get darker hairs, the process usually takes 3 to 12 months.
+Once they’ve turned terminal, they’re permanent.
+That said, everybody works on a different timeline, and if yours takes longer, that’s completely normal.

 Why Do I Have Peach Fuzz Beard?